boyney123/garie/README.md

 ### Viewing dashboards

-You can view your dashboards at localhost:3000
+You can view your dashboards at [http://localhost](http://localhost).
+You will be asked to login.
+Please use the credentials below.

+- username: admin
+- password: secret

+### Avaiable Metrics

+TODO: List all the metrics, where they come from and what they mean? in a table?